HazemBittar/semantic-layout/README.md

 2. **Introduction**
     - Create user story for introduction and add it in `development-strategy`
-    - Add section like as navigation and Welcome-section in `index.html`
+    - Add section element like as navigation and Welcome-section element in `index.html`
     - Add style for these both section in `style.css`

         ***Made all these steps on separate branch `2-introduction`.
 After finish merge branch `2-introduction` with `master`.
 Divide each step on separate commit.***

 3. **Main text**
     - Create user story for main-text and add it in `development-strategy`
-    - Add article in `index.html`
+    - Add article element in `index.html`
-    - Add style for article in `style.css`
+    - Add style for article element in `style.css`

         ***Made all these steps on separate branch `3-main-text`.
 After finish merge branch `3-main-text` with `master`.
+Divide each step on separate commit.***

+4. **References**
+    - Create user story for references and add it in `development-strategy`
+    - Add aside element in `index.html`
+    - Add style for aside element in `style.css`

+        ***Made all these steps on separate branch `4-references`.
+After finish merge branch `4-references` with `master`.
 Divide each step on separate commit.***